 People in locations without enough sunlight

-Vitamin D deficiency is very common in some countries in Europe because of their location and elevation.
-It is also quite common that those with colder climates do not get enough vitamin D from the sun or from their diet.
+Vitamin D deficiency is very common in some countries in Europe because of its location and elevation.
+It is also quite common that those in colder climates do not get enough vitamin D from the sun or from their diet.

 Weightlifters and competitive athletes